Last Updated: September 4, 2023

 Ask them what they think the town should be like in 5 or 10 years.
 If they say more ice cream, is that really such a bad idea?

 Ideally you'd have some smart, open-minded professionals looking over your shoulders to point out unintended consequences.
-In larger towns and cities, these may be paid staff, or you may hire city planning consultants.
+In larger towns and cities, these may be paid permanent staff, or you may hire city planning consultants from time to time.

 If you can't afford professionals, imitate what professionals do in other places.
 Their finished products are easily available on the Internet.